 BARRY DILLER: I’ve now been running movie companies for 18 years, and if I never saw another script, I’d be a happy person.

 In his boredom, Barry was searching for a new idea.
-Any new idea.
-Anything other than he what he had been doing for the past 18 years.
+Any new ideas.
+Anything other than what he had been doing for the past 18 years.

 DILLER: I had quit, and said, “I don’t know what I’m going to do, but I’m going to drive around the country.”
 To basically stop having meetings with people who wanted me to do the same old thing.